LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/extensions/cutadapt_extension.rst

 .. admonition:: Exercise

-	* Create two more new directories and try ​``-e`` values that allow one error or two errors, putting the outputs into those two directories.
-Explore the read numbers using ​``grep``
+	* Create two more new directories and try ``-e`` values that allow one error or two errors, putting the outputs into those two directories.
+Explore the read numbers using ``grep``

 	* How do the read numbers vary?
 Is being more error-tolerant sensible?